 We all know veterans are a microcosm of our society as a whole.
 Veterans come from the same towns and cities as everyone else.
 Their needs are as diverse as we are diverse as a nation.

 A lot of schools claim they are “Military Friendly” or “Veteran Friendly.”
 However, only a student veteran can decide whether that is true.
 Don’t let the pretty recruitment material or other advertising be your only reference.
 And under no circumstances should you ever feel pressured, forced, misled, or otherwise coerced into attending a school.
 If you feel you are, we, at VA, want to know about it.
-You can make VA aware of these concerns by contacting the State Approving Agency (SAA) in your state.
+You can make VA aware of these concerns by contacting the National Association of State Approving Agencies (SAA) in your state.
 The State Approving Agencies are state employees who represent VA in these matters.
-You may find out how to contact your SAA by going to their website here.

 Be careful about “Friendly” claims and make sure your prospective school is friendly to your needs.
 There are objective sources to help you with that.